mathspp/mathspp/pages/02.blog/the-most-obscure-hello-world/item.md

 which was `"Hello, world!"`, so that is what is printed.

 And that is how the most obfuscated “Hello, world!” program works!

+# The short explanation

+For someone who understands all of the pieces of the puzzle involved, a much shorter explanation can be given.

+In fact, this program works because the function definition forces the evaluation of the function annotation, which implicitly invokes the dunder method `__format__`.
+This ends up creating a property that prints the original format specification (`"Hello, world!"`) when accessed.
+Finally, the program concludes by accessing that same property, triggering the call.

 # Source